ABOUT US

 In 1908, the province leased the land to the Jericho Golf and Country Club.
 The Prince of Wales (later King Edward VIII) played at the golf course.

-In 1920 the Canadian Air Board, controlling both civil and military aviation established a base at Jericho Beach.
-It became the principal air force base on the Pacific Coast.
+In 1920, the Canadian Air Board, controlling both civil and military aviation, established an air base at Jericho Beach.
+It became a principal air force base on the Pacific Coast.

 As more sailors wanted to take advantage of this opportunity for co-operative ownership and collaborative sailing, the club was incorporated as a non-profit society, registered under the BC Societies Act, with the aim of promoting family sailing at Jericho.